How I hacked into Google’s internal corporate assets

 But the reality is that inside our heads, we are each equipped with a kit that contains its own incredibly unique set of limitations and strengths.

-Like Fred and Bob, each of us have a brain that is equipped with a varying set of cognitive abilities.
+The reality is that each of us have a brain that is equipped with a varying set of cognitive abilities.
 Understanding your cognitive strengths and weaknesses can help improve your ability to perform your work.
 You can capitalise on your cognitive strengths and you can find ways to mitigate the effect of your cognitive struggle.

 So what are some practical examples of this?
 While I’m going to provide examples which can be applied to all types of work, I’ll use hacking as the practical example.